sylveon/OnePlusDrawerIcon/README.md

 Technically, it should work with any launcher based on the stock one, on any version starting from Ice Cream Sandwich.

 If anything doesn't work, you're welcome to file an issue.
-I'll make sure to fill any request well filed (version of Android and name of launcher used)
+I'll make sure to fulfill any request well detailled (version of Android and name of launcher used)

 ## Confirmed working on

-- KitKat
 - Trebuchet
-  - Launcher3
-  - Google Now Launcher (TODO)

-- Marshmallow
-  - TODO

 ## Screenshots